mattermost/docs/source/deployment/cluster.rst

 Continuous single-server update sequence
   You can apply most configuration changes and dot release security updates without interrupting service, provided that you update the system components in the correct sequence.
 See the `Upgrade Guide`_ for instructions on how to do this.

-In some cases, updates must be applied during a maintenance window Changes to configuration settings that require a server restart, and updates that involve a change to the database schema require a short period of downtime.
+Exception: Some updates require maintenance downtime Changes to configuration settings that require a server restart, and server version upgrades that involve a change to the database schema require a short period of downtime.
 Downtime for a server restart is around 5 seconds, and for a database schema update, downtime can be up to 30 seconds.

 Deployment Guide
 ----------------